Contracts and other forms can be typed like normal documents, with form

 Type "Zip" in the fifth cell

 Place a text form field in the sixth cell

-Double-click the form field next to the Date cell.
+Double-click the form field next to the Zip cell.
 Change the

 Type "PA" and hit Add.